 STUDS, TOGGLE BOLTS AND/OR BLOCKING

-This one is key.
 A grab bar only works if it’s installed properly.
 We can’t say this one enough!
-If you’re picky about anything – this is where to focus.
-All grab bars come with very specific mounting instructions – generally into studs as the gold standard, using toggle bolts, and/or using proper blocking between studs before install..
-If these are not followed, they will no longer meet their rating capabilities - and you will likely lose any warranty.
-Most importantly - you do not want to compromise on safety here.
+All grab bars come with very specific mounting instructions.
+These are usually mounted into studs as the gold standard, using toggle bolts, and/or using proper blocking between the studs before installation.
+If this is not followed, they will no longer meet their rating capabilities - and you will likely lose any warranty.
+Most importantly - you don't want to compromise on safety.